Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Those Walls Look Great! (in 1958)

-Some styles come and go and it can be difficult to stay in vogue.
+Some styles come and go, and it can be challenging to stay in vogue.
 A few things are easy to update, with wardrobe being a fine example.
-Others can be more costly, like replacing that avocado-colored refrigerator in your kitchen.
-However, some things require a lot of effort.
+Others can be more costly, like replacing that avocado-colored refrigerator in your kitchen; however, some things require a lot of effort.

-Certain home trends that were cool in their day, really date a dwelling and can be downright unsightly today.
-Paneling was all the rage at one point believe it or not.
+Certain home trends, that were cool in their day, now really date a dwelling and can be downright unsightly.
+Paneling was all the rage at one point, believe it or not.
 But removing paneling pales in comparison to the amount of elbow grease it takes to get rid of one of the most confounding home trends in history: heavy wall texturing.

 Texturing has its merits.
 It is good at helping disperse sound and . . . well, that is basically all it is good for.
 You can't paint it because you will never get paint between the peaks unless you use a sprayer.
 It collects dust and tells everyone that the last time you updated your walls was when go-go boots were a thing.

 If you live in an older home or just purchased one, you likely have some of this heavy texturing.
 Popcorn ceilings were a thing in the 1970s, but are easy to remove compared to wall texture.
 You can sand it off, but you will never get all of the dust it makes out of your home during your lifetime.
 The wetting and scraping method occasionally works, but the only tried and true method takes time and effort.

 If you are longing for smooth walls in your home, grab your tool bag and get to it.